 New & Future Facilities

 Sarah’s on Lakeside will be Sarah’s Circle’s third development, increasing the permanent housing available for women who are homeless.
 This building has been designed by Perkins+Will with branding elements to tie together all three buildings, as well as adding a beautiful building consistent with the existing architecture in Uptown.
+The building will be located at 4737 N Sheridan Rd, at the intersection of Lakeside and Sheridan.

 Sarah’s on Lakeside will provide additional program and communal space, as well as a test kitchen, case management offices, and 28 units of Permanent Supportive Housing, bringing Sarah’s Circle’s total to 101 units, effectively ending homelessness for 101 women at a given time.